CSMMLab/KiT-RT/README.md

  - class variables start with an underscore and lowercase letters e.g. `_foo`
  - functions start with a capital letter e.g. `GetSettings()`
  - any variable/function names have capital letters at each individual word e.g. `GetAllCellsAdjacentTo(Cell i)`
+ - Abstract base classes for inheritance structures end with the suffix "Base" e.g. QuadratureBase, whith child classes QGaussLegendre or QProduct

 Please also use the provided `code/.clang-format` style format to format your code before pushing your latest commits.
 Some editors offer to automatically apply the style format upon saving a file (e.g. `Qtcreator`).